dalmo1991/superflexPy/doc/build_element.rst

 The customized elements presented here are relatively simple, in order to provide a clear illustration of the programming approach.
-To gain a deeper understanding of SuperflexPy functionalities, please see the existing elements (importing path :code:`superflexpy.implementation.elements`).
+To gain a deeper understanding of SuperflexPy functionalities, please familiarize with the code of existing elements (importing "path" :code:`superflexpy.implementation.elements`).

 .. _linear_reservoir:

 Linear reservoir
 ----------------

+This section presents the implementation of a linear reservoir element from the generic class :code:`ODEsElement`.

 .. image:: pics/build_element/reservoir.png
    :align: center